pnp/script-samples/scripts/spo-add-demo-content-from-site/README.md

 plugin: add-to-gallery
 ---

-# Add demo content files to a SharePoint library
+# Add demo content from a website such as Wikipedia

 ## Summary